SF East Bay in a quiet, friendly neighborhood near hiking trails, walking distance to neighborhood school.

-While adoption was always an option we considered in building our family, we came to this point in our journey after other avenues led to loss.
-Our journey was difficult at times, but it both made us stronger as a couple and confirmed for us in a deep way that love creates a family.
+Our journey to parenthood, like many couples seeking to adopt, has been a long and winding road, but it has both made us stronger as a couple and confirmed for us in a deep way that love creates a family.
 Families extend as far as our hearts.

-We promise to love and treasure your child, to support them in becoming the amazing person they are meant to be, and through an honest, open, and trusting relationship with you, help them to know how deeply they are loved.
+We promise to love and treasure your child, to support them in becoming the amazing person they are meant to be, and through an honest, open, and trusting relationship with you according to your needs, help them to know how deeply they are loved.